 Recently I was on a coaching call with a client and the “Free Sample” challenge came up.
 Client has 400+ products on the website and had no intention of adding a free variation to each product manually.

 So, I promised to myself I was going to study a different approach.
-And today you get it completely free.
-Needless to say, a comment and a social media share are much appreciated 🙂 Continue reading WooCommerce: Order a “Free Sample” @ Single Product Page
+And today you get it for free – nice!
+Needless to say, a comment and a social media share are much appreciated 🙂

 A freelance client hired me a while ago to display a “Continue Shopping” button on the Single Product Page, next to the Add to Cart.
 A simple way to send their users back to where they were coming from without clicking the “previous” button on the browser 🙂